kykyCode/travel_app/README.md

 Features of TravelApp:
 * Login / Sign in via Google
 * Login / Sign in with credentials
-* Adding own trips with params / data [location, bydget, date, duration, photos(ImageLoader) etc.]
+* Adding own trips with params / data [location, budget, date, duration, photos (ImageLoader) etc.]
 * Searching by params
 * Each tour has its own realtime chat